SamanthaLFreeman/JSchallenge/README.md

 // 9 columns (3 mini arrays) and 9 rows (9 mini arrays)
 // 9 squares (3 mini arrays)
 // Thus iterate through the main array with probably a hard coded length and width

+**Update**
+//After starting to write out my test arrays, I realized square would probably be the most challenging, so I moved square to last